-A Preliminary Temple Training School for NCCG/BCAY Members
+A Preliminary Temple Training School for NCAY Members

-Preparing for Initiation into the Ministry as Sub-Deacons and Sub-Deaconesses
+Preparing for Pre-ordination into the Ministry as Sub-Deacons and Sub-Deaconesses

 Requirements for entry: Minimum age: 16.
-Must be a chrismed and communicant (regularly taking the Lord's Supper) member in good standing who is properly observing the statutes of Yahweh.
+Must be a chrismed and communicant (regularly and worthily taking the Master's Supper) member in good standing who is properly observing the statutes of Yahweh.
 Must have successfully completed the House of Taphim.
-Must receive a recommendation from the Pastorate in conjunction with his/her Local Colony Teacher.
+Must receive a recommendation from the Pastorate in conjunction with his/her Local NCAY Branch Teacher.